How to install the Scheduled Blocking solution through Azion Marketplace

 2. Click the Add Rule Set button.

-3. Give an easy-to-remember name to your new rule.
+3. Give an easy-to-remember name to your edge firewall.

 4. Select the domains you want to protect with the function.